AtechPro/lenogletterv2/readme.md

 ![Superrior over Docker gang](assets/whale-docker.gif)

+**Great NEWS**

+If you want to try the letter generation and host it I make it public, you should make sure docker is installed on the machine before hosting

+    docker pull atechpro/lenogwebui:v2.1

+this is my 1st time doing proper CI/CD, just want to know how convenience/complicated I could develop.
+Future me would Proud like my old project  [Centralized Hub Home Automation](https://github.com/AtechPro/chha), which now are more proper CI/CD impliementation

 Despite with that its not run like proclaim run over **Over 50 Million Devices** which are JAVA

 ![kima kepada java](assets/cursejava.gif)